 We know there are a number of challenges for new faculty.
 Many have left behind their communities of support and are taking on new teaching or scholarly responsibilities.
 The path ahead is not always clear regarding how to successfully balance job responsibilities with home life, or how to build the necessary record of success for promotion and/or tenure.
 We can help.

-- Writing productivity and/or teaching quality
+- Writing productivity

 - Self-efficacy regarding the promotion and/or tenure process